opulencephp/docs/bootstrappers.md

 }
 ```

-You can now inject `WordPress\Posts` into any service or controller that needs to query WordPress posts.
+You can now inject `Posts` into any service or controller that needs to query WordPress posts.